JoomiK/GeneExpression/RNASeq_with_DNASeq.md

                "paired-end", "single-end", "paired-end", "paired-end" ) )
 ```

-This dataset contains RNA-Seq counts for RNAi treated vs untreated cells, as well as sequencing data using both single-end sequencing (reading fragments from only one end to the other) and paired-end sequencing (reading form both ends).
+This dataset contains RNA-Seq counts for RNAi treated vs untreated cells, as well as sequencing data using both single-end sequencing (reading fragments from only one end to the other) and paired-end sequencing (reading from both ends).

 ```r
 pairedSamples = pasillaDesign$libType == "paired-end"